back2net/tmc/README.md

 # Author doesn't undestand what he is doing
 # and only pretends that he is a programmer x_x

-Thanks for [ElizarovEugene](github.com/ElizarovEugene/TorrentMonitorfor) his work!
+Thanks to [ElizarovEugene](github.com/ElizarovEugene/TorrentMonitorfor) for his work!